Contents

 Historic Royal Palaces Membership

 If you are interested in visiting some other historic palaces in London and want better value for money, you might be interested in the Historic Royal Palaces Membership.
-Getting a membership could help you save some money if you were to visit multiple sites, given you get inclusive and unlimited entry to the Tower of London Hampton Court Palace, Kensington Palace and Hillsborough Castle and Gardens, plus a few other things, such as 10% discount to Kew Gardens.
+A membership could help you save money if you plan to visit multiple sites, as it includes unlimited entry to the Tower of London, Hampton Court Palace, Kensington Palace, and Hillsborough Castle and Gardens, plus additional benefits such as a 10% discount at Kew Gardens.

 Opening Times

-The opening times alter depending on the season and the day and are more complicated than they should be.
-It’s best to check the official website opening times to confirm, but below is a general overview.
+Opening hours vary by season and day and are more complex than they should be.
+It’s best to check the official website for opening hours, but below is a general overview.

 - Sunday & Monday, 10 am – 5.30 pm